 “I call the manager for the apartment; he says you have to call the police,” the 911 caller said.

 In a third 911 call, police spent more than eight hours, or a full workday, on a call for found property when someone found something out of place or suspicious.

 “Somebody threw a bag behind my yard,” the 911 caller said.

 None of these calls resulted in an arrest or a criminal investigation.
 They are simply a snapshot of the long list of non-emergencies typing up CMPD.

 In total, the Defenders found through CMPD data, during that first week of October, officers spent nearly 450 hours for the lowest priority calls.
 That's the equivalent of 11 officers working 40-hour weeks with no breaks.

-Chapter two: Is a different police model needed?
+Is a different police model needed?: